mehdim/GDPR-Developer-Guide/00-Develop in compliance with the GDPR.md

-# Sheet n°0: Develop in compliance with the GDPR
+# Your role as Developer to achieve GDPR compliance

 #### Whether you work alone, are part of a team developing a project, manage a development team, or are a service provider carrying out developments for third parties, it is essential to ensure that user data and all personal data processing are sufficiently protected throughout the lifecycle of the project.